on1san/Custom-Player-Sprite-Switcher/README.md

 ## `hide.lua`

 Can be used to hide specific sprites.
-Extract the file to edit it.

 Select the sprites you want to hide and remove the comment.

 A sprite which is commented out with  `--` will NOT be hidden and selectable ingame.

 For example: if you want to swim on land you add `--` in front of `"seel",` or `"swimmer",`.